ni/nimble/packages/nimble-components/src/dialog/specs/README.md

 -   When modal, the dialog will restrict focus to the elements on the dialog.
 -   Upon closing a modal dialog, focus will return to the element that had focus before the dialog was opened.
 -   ESC key closes the dialog
--   The native dialog defaults to the a11y role `dialog` (but we will override this, as discussed below)
+-   The native dialog defaults to the a11y role `dialog`

-The role `alertdialog` should be used for most modal dialogs (since they demand the user's attention), so we will set it by default.
-When role is `alertdialog`, `aria-describedby` should be set to reference the element containing the alert message.
-Therefore, `aria-describedby` will reference the `content` provided by the dialog.
-Similarly, `aria-labelledby` should point to an element that is the title for the dialog, so it will reference the `title` slot of the dialog.
-Therefore, a client should always provide an appropriate title for their dialog, even if `header-hidden` is `true`.
+-   The native dialog automatically sets `modal: true` when opened using `showModal`

+The role `dialog` with `modal: true` will automatically be applied to the `dialog` element, so the `nimble-dialog` will not have any custom logic or configuration to modify this behavior.
+The `nimble-dialog`'s template will automatically label the `dialog` element by setting `aria-labelledby` to the ID of the element containing the `title` and `subtitle` slots.
+As a result, if a client provides a title and/or subtitle, their dialog will automatically be labelled.
+This should be done even if the client is setting `header-hidden = true` to ensure that the dialog is accesible.

+The `nimble-dialog` will not configure `aria-describedby` on the `dialog` element because according to the WAI-ARIA guidelines, it is advisable to omit applying `aria-describedby` when the content would be difficult to understand when announced as a single unbroken string.
+Therefore, the `nimble-dialog` will not make assumptions about the content of the dialog.

 The WAI-ARIA guidelines also state that a dialog should always have at least one focusable element, which typically is satisfied by a Close/OK/Cancel button.